bot-app/trading/docs/docker_quickstart.md

-# Using Freqtrade with Docker
+# Using Trading with Docker

 This page explains how to run the bot with Docker.
 It is not meant to work out of the box.
 You'll still need to read through the documentation and understand how to properly configure it.